stone-payments/sling-web-framework/packages/sling-framework/README.md

   }
 ```

 Note that the `observer` key was changed to accept a method instead of a string.
-The result is the same: when the `rate` property changes, the `observer` method will be called receiving the new property value and the old one.
+The result is the same: when the `rate` property changes, the `observer` method will be called receiving the current property value and the old one.

 At this point, at the application, it is be possible to listen for the `rate` event an implement the `onrate` method, like this: